Apply for BAföG to attend school

 -

-- copy of the rental agreement, if requested by the Office for Educational Assistance
+- copy of the lease agreement, if requested by the Office for Student Financial Aid

-- If you are not covered by family health insurance: Proof of health and long-term care insurance with legal basis and contribution amount
+- If you are not covered by family health insurance: Proof of health and long-term care insurance, including the legal basis and premium amount

 -

-- pay slip from your part-time job or a copy of your contract for work,
+- pay stubs from a part-time job or a copy of the contract for services,

 - scholarship notification, or